lehner-lab/TECAN_analysis/README.md

 TECAN-reader based yeast growth measurements in R
 =================================================

-Maxi's script to calculate and plot yeast growth rates from 96-well or 384-well TECAN measurements, in R.
+Maxi's script and some toy data for calculating and plotting yeast growth rates from 96-well or 384-well TECAN measurements, in R.

 ```
 R --version